lordzadd/pyDEA/README.rst

 *pyDEA* is a software package developed in Python for conducting data envelopment analysis (DEA).
+This repo fixes the error at the start of pydea gui.
+There is no other difference.

 User documentation can be found at https://araith.github.io/pyDEA/.